 Each jar contained a 2.5 cm length of cotton soaked in deionized water and a fresh cucumber leaf.
 Beetles were kept until death, parasitoid emergence, or 21 days (Photo 1.B).
 Twenty-one days is longer than the parasitoids life cycle and surviving beetles were therefore recorded as non-parasitized.
 All beetles and parasitoids collected in summer 2016 were preserved in 95% ethanol and kept at -20°C until DNA extraction, amplification and visualization of their DNA in this proposed project.

 In this web article we document the main key findings from the 2016 incubation study using visual and molecular techniques.
-Details on the molecular techniques used will be documented in another web article, so please stay tuned.

 The yellow sticky card trap is a quick and cheap tool that can be used to monitor plant pests and beneficial insects.
 In this study, we found that the average number of striped cucumber beetles per yellow sticky card trap was greater in plastic mulch compared to rolled mulch (Figure 1).
 The increase was 60% in the no insectary and 41% in the insectary treatment which can be attributed to greater vegetation and cucumber fruit production in plastic mulch.